davidgyoung/davidgyoung.github.io/_posts/2018-07-13-capturing-mobile-phone-numbers.md

 Ever want to write an iOS app that determines the phone number of the device on which it is running?
 Well, it turns out you can't, at least not with iOS APIs.
-But there is a way!
-Read on to find out how.
+But throw a cloud server into the mix and there is a way!

 ## The Problem